chen-jin021/save_food/README.md

     * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
     * if you put in a number that's greater than 5, an error message will appear in the dom
 * (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * used vue.js as the frontend framework;
+* (2 points) Use a CSS framework for my site

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+    * use Boostrap to create the styling for all the Pomodoro Sites 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)